CSaunders41/aimBot/TROUBLESHOOTING.md

 ### If auto-click not working as expected:
 - Verify "Auto Click" is enabled
 - Check "Auto Click Button" matches your attack setup
-- Adjust "Auto Click Delay" for timing issues
+- Adjust "Auto-Click Delay (ms)" for timing issues

 ### If mouse movement is too fast/slow:
 - Adjust "Aim Loop Delay" setting